francespinnock/francespinnock.github.io/_pages/cv.md

 Frances Pinnock (b.1990) is an artist working across sculpture, drawing and movement.
-She received a BA from the Arts University Bournemouth in 2014 before working in bespoke leatherwork.
-She established her studio practice in 2018 and was awarded funding from Arts Council England and the Queen Elizabeth Scholarship Trust.
-In 2022 she received the Leverhulme Arts Scholarship to study for an MA in Sculpture at the Royal College of Art.
+She received a BA from the Arts University Bournemouth in 2014 before working in bespoke leatherwork and established her studio practice in 2018.
+Frances has recieved awards from Arts Council England and the Queen Elizabeth Scholarship Trust and 2022 she was awarded the Leverhulme Arts Scholarship to study for an MA in Sculpture at the Royal College of Art.

 Recent exhibitions include ‘Cut and Fold’ at Make Hauser and Wirth, Somerset (2023), artist-led  ‘Material Beings’ at Cromwell Place, London (2023) and FOG Design + Art, San Francisco (2022).